v-fox/live_opensuse_hsf/README.md

 — any language packages (for space conservation)
 — Wayland packages (because it's too raw yet)
-— printer and scaner support (because that would require a lot of packages without much use on generic installation media) — cd/dvd/bluray and whatever disk rom utilities (because spinning media must die) — accessibility features (because i have no idea how to setup them right)
+— printer and scaner support (because that would require a lot of packages without much use on generic installation media) — many cd/dvd/bluray and whatever disk rom utilities (because spinning media must die). mkisofs, cdrecord and acetoneiso2 are included though
+— accessibility features (because i have no idea how to setup them right)

 I recommend to use smart SATA boxes with legacy (floppy, disk, virtual partition) emulation like [IODD](www.iodd.co.kr) / [Zalman ZM-*](www.zalman.com/global/product/CategorySecond_Pic.php) series as the replacement for disks and usb drives.